 Setting off fireworks cannot only be dangerous, but if you don’t pay attention to firework laws where you live, it can also be illegal.
 Counties and cities across the state have varying laws, so make sure to look up your local laws before planning your July 4th celebration.

 In Rutherford County the law states that fireworks may be shot and sold within county lines.
 However, there are regulations in place about the times and days certain cities allow fireworks to be shot off.
-Here are the dates and times for the cities of Murfreesboro, Smyrna and La Vergne.
+As of 2021, here are the dates and times for the cities of Murfreesboro, Smyrna and La Vergne.

 - In Murfreesboro: